caseyg/awesome/TOPICS.md

 *   [FoundationAgents/OpenManus](https://github.com/FoundationAgents/OpenManus) - No fortress, purely open ground.
 OpenManus is Coming.

-*   [nerveband/Apple-Music-Play-History-Converter](https://github.com/nerveband/Apple-Music-Play-History-Converter) - A Python desktop app that converts Apple Music play history to Last.fm-compatible format.
-Features local CSV processing, optional iTunes API integration, and is available as a script or Mac app.
+*   [nerveband/Apple-Music-Play-History-Converter](https://github.com/nerveband/Apple-Music-Play-History-Converter) - A modern desktop application that converts Apple Music play history CSV files into Last.fm and Universal Scrobbler compatible format.

 *   [ibm-granite/granite-io](https://github.com/ibm-granite/granite-io) - Python framework which enables you to transform how a user calls or infers an IBM Granite model and how the output from the model is returned to the user.